KonstantinosChaldaiopoulos/NLPExercise2/README.md

 Finally, we have adapted the code to work with the IMDB movie review dataset, which consists of 50k movie reviews classified into two categories (positive and negative).
 We have used 80% of the dataset as the training set and the remaining 20% as the test set.
 We have repeated the analysis for the IMDB dataset, following the same process as in Question3a-b file.
 (Question3f file)

+All the tables of the results can be found in each code file.